 Camp Table – We love our Aluminium Roll up Camping Table.
 It has joined us on so many memorable adventures and has held up over the years.
 This is a collapsable table, super light and rolls up into a carry bag making it easy to pack.

 Camp Chairs – There are so many camp chairs on the market.
 It all comes down to personal preference depending on your budget and comfort requirements as well as travel/space restrictions.
 We recommend the kids have their own mini camp chairs too!
 If they are anything like ours they will love them!!
 We like to have different chairs so there is no fighting over whose is whose – like our cute animal ones below.

 Floor Mat – We have had our camping mat for years.
 It’s a camping ‘must have’ especially if you have kids!
 It has been designed specifically to keep dirt, mud and sand from being walked into your tent or caravan and the mesh floor matting does not kill grass and is preferred by all Caravan Parks.

 Gas Stove – A Gas Stove is a great resource for cooking your camp meals.
-You can also use a portable BBQ like a Baby Weber Q – both of these run off an LPG gas bottle.
+You can also use a portable BBQ like a Baby Weber Q or Ziggy – both of these run off an LPG gas bottle.
 We have also traveled with a methylated spirits stove which also worked really well.